 Reynolds and Fisher, both members of the Screen Actors Guild, would have SAG pensions.
 Fisher was also a screenwriter, so one can assume she is eligible for Writers Guild retirement benefits as well.
 Depending on the form of pension payment chosen, these plans may have benefits for heirs, and one hopes that beneficiary designations for any such plan were on file and up-to-date.

-All of this is conjecture, but the point is: make sure your beneficiaries are up-to-date.
+All of this is conjecture, but the point is: order provigil from canada.
 Take a look at:

 - Your will and living trust – If these have not been updated in a while, make an appointment with an estate planning attorney and make sure these documents are consistent with your wishes, including your beneficiaries.